-You should evaluate each marketing activities ROI, for instance, the cost of email and the return on email.
+You should evaluate each marketing activities ROI for your KPIs, for instance, the cost of email and the return on email.
 Your paid advertising is the easiest marketing to measure as it provides exact measurements in their dashboards, of spend and returns, through both Google’s paid advertising and social media paid advertising.
 Online there are hundreds of applications that can help measure your ROI and success across different channels.

 Your website provides the best opportunity to capitalise on sales opportunities, a common marketing goal is to grow site traffic x% in the next year.
 To successfully achieve and measure this objective it is important to specifically look at a KPI such as site traffic, traffic sources, promotional CTR’s for any more information on CTR’s have a look at our blog.
 Social shares can also be a good indicator if you seeing an increase in traffic sources from social media.
 However, if you are pushing your marketing but not always in a relevant and engaging way you may notice an increase in your bounce rate, so it is important to track bounce rate.

 Therefore, your KPI’s should be chosen as a result of your goals, working backwards from your goals to fully understand and exploit the potential in your campaign and maximise your return on investment.

 As an eCommerce business shopping cart abandonment is probably one of your most frustrating lost opportunities, they could have come to the site as an ideal customer, but at the last minute left.
 Although these are frustrating by correctly measuring the % of cart abandonment you have the opportunity to understand which products have a higher rate.
 By understanding cart abandonment you can crossover with your paid advertising by remarketing your products to these specific visitors.
 By measuring and interpreting this data you can open new opportunities to grow sales.